skatejs/ssr/README.md

 - While the page can be rendered without JavaScript, it won't be pretty because there is no style emulation being done on the server.

+## Notes

+- Uses inline `<script>` method.
+This [seems](https://discourse.wicg.io/t/declarative-shadow-dom/1904/8) to be more performant.
+This creates more weight to send to the client, however:
+  - This doesn't render a whole page.
+It can, but doesn't make an opinion there.
+  - It would make assumptions on the consumer manually including it or where it should be put, thus possibly making more assumptions on how the page is rendered.
+- Inline `<script>` tags use relative DOM accessors like `document.currentScript`, `previousElementSibling` and `firstElementChild`.
+Any HTML post-processing could affect the mileage of it, so beware.
+  - Could use a `<shadow-root>` element instead, but see below.
+- Could use a `<shadow-root>` element, but that would mean:
+  - Probably performance hit (see above).
+  - Requires client to include a script (friction).
+  - Pollutes the custom element namespace, or requires the consumer to manually register (more friction).
+- Shadow root content, prior to being hydrated, is *not* inert.
+Putting it inside of a `<template>` tag means that it's not participating in the document.
+It can't be found by a `querySelector` and likely won't be crawled.

 ## Controversial opinion

 Require JavaScript for your users and use this for things that don't care how it looks.